dyhes/zulip/docs/subsystems/email.md

 ## Email templates

-Zulip's email templates live under `templates/zerver/emails`.
+Aloha's email templates live under `templates/zerver/emails`.
 Email templates are a messy problem, because on the one hand, you want nice, readable markup and styling, but on the other, email clients have very limited CSS support and generally require us to inject any CSS we're